ppriyank/ppriyank.github.io/Readme.md

 ### Todo :
 - [ ] Thumbnail pictures
-- [ ] Social icon links not working any more
+- [ ] Grey Patch on the right to menu
-- [ ] Menu not on top of thumbnails of projects etc. (java script items)
+- [ ] Mobile menu changes orientation